Sponsored Item: Short Shots: Official Contest

 It all began when someone left the window open.

 It was in the middle of the night… or maybe it was the beginning of tomorrow.
 I could not tell.
 I was too engrossed with my grandmother’s last gift to me before she passed away.
 She said that I should open it when she was gone.
 Problem was I had forgotten it in my closet for a few months after her death.
 She was three months dead now of course, which was why I was up reading it in the first place.
 Yes, her gift to me had been a book, an old book that was hand written in a long spidery scrawl cursive and very, very difficult to read.
 Of course, it may have been the fact that I was used to printing and reading print that made her text seem foreign.
 To be honest it was foreign in a sense it was written in an older way of speaking, also the book was from a time before even grandmother.
-It had me enthralled, the particular passage I was reading said as follows:
+It had me enthralled, the particular passage I was reading hinting at something most intriguing:

 Take heed, what yee enter, shan’t be turned from lightly